tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体加工处理/图片处理/预置参数模板列表_intl_en.md

-VOD offers a series of preset templates for real-time image processing.
+VOD offers a series of preset templates for different image processing scenarios.
 Instead of setting the parameters one by one, you can use the ready-made templates to initiate image processing tasks.

 ## Real-Time Image Processing
 Each template represents a set of image processing operations.